drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### b) Component selection, in brief

-For our OPAMP selection, key parameters include the input current noise density i<sub>n</sub>, input voltage noise density e<sub>n</sub>, slew rate, and power supply rejection ratio (PSRR) as follows:
+For our OP AMP selection, key parameters include the input current noise density i<sub>n</sub>, input voltage noise density e<sub>n</sub>, slew rate, and power supply rejection ratio (PSRR) as follows:
 <ul>
 <li>
-Voltage noise density should be in the range of nV/√Hz is a pre-requisite for 16 bit precision with 1MHz bandwith.
+Voltage noise density should be in the range of nV/√Hz is a pre-requisite for 16 bit precision with 1MHz bandwidth.
 </li>
 <li>
 Current noise density in the range of single digit fA/√Hz is a pre-requisite for 16 bit precision with order 10 Mohm input impedance and 1 MHz bandwidth.